-Jongomero Camp faces south and is spread roughly west to east along the banks of the Jongomero River which flows strongly in the rains, but is usually just sand during the dry season.
+Jongomero Camp faces south and is spread roughly west to east along the banks of the Jongomero River, which flows strongly in the rains, but is usually just a sandy river bed during the dry season.
 Even when dry, it's a corridor and you can sit on your veranda and watch as a variety of animals walk along it.
 Elephants frequently wander past, digging into the sand, trying to tap into the water beneath.

-Similarly luxurious, Jongomero's main lounge and dining room has polished wooden floors, sumptuous sofas and Persian rugs across the floors.
+Jongomero's main lounge and dining room is similarly luxurious, it has polished wooden floors, sumptuous sofas and Persian rugs across the floors.
 Rustic in design, with a slight colonial twist, it's an inviting place to relax with a drink, leafing through the coffee-table books on display.
 The bar and lounge are in one section, while in the other, past a small curio shop, is the dining room.
-This is Ruaha's most luxurious camp, yet its high thatched roofs, and odd bits of traditional African furniture and art, somehow keep Jongomero in touch with its surroundings – and stop it feeling too contrived.
+This is one of Ruaha's most luxurious camps, yet its high thatched roofs, and odd bits of traditional African furniture and art, somehow keep Jongomero in touch with its surroundings and stop it feeling too contrived.

-Until 2008, Jongomero was situated on the edge of the park, close to a hunting concession.
-Hence the game had a tendency to be a little scarce, skittish and scared of humans.
-Then the size of the park was doubled, and several of the surrounding concessions were included within Ruaha National Park.
-This has resulted in a significant improvement in the quantity of game and the quality of the game viewing around the camp.
+Until 2008, Jongomero was situated on the edge of the park, close to a hunting concession and the game had a tendency to be a little skittish and scared of humans.
+Then Ruaha National Park's area was doubled in size, and several of the surrounding concessions were included within the park.
+This has resulted in a significant improvement in the quantity of wildlife and the quality of the game-viewing around the camp.
 Large herds of buffalo and elephant are regularly seen in the area and Jongomero is also in one of the best locations in Ruaha for spotting the somewhat elusive roan antelope.
 The camp also offers full-day game drives in to the northern areas of the park where wildlife is generally considered to be more prolific.

-When we first visited Jongomero, around 2003, this area of Ruaha National Park had a serious problem with high densities of tsetse flies – which give painful bites if they get a chance.
+When we first visited Jongomero in 2003, this part of Ruaha National Park had a serious problem with tsetse flies – which give painful bites if they get a chance.
 From June to October they are generally not too bad, then from November to March they tend to be a little worse.
 They generally seem to be less aggressive after rain.
 In recent years, efforts to tackle the problem seem to be working and, although there are still quite a few tsetse flies around, they are no longer a reason to avoid this picturesque part of the park.

 Food & drink